 Gas bottles are supplied and listed as part of the inventory where applicable.
-The Tenants are to arrange and meet all costs associated with refilling gas bottles (including cost of gas and transportation).
-Council is responsible for the annual rental of all gas bottles.
+The Shire is to arrange and meet all costs associated with refilling gas bottles (including cost of gas and transportation).
 Gas bottles are not to be removed from Council owned properties without prior consent (unless otherwise negotiated).